7:100 Health, Eye, and Dental Examinations; Immunizations; and Exclusion of Students

 The Superintendent or designee shall ensure that parents/guardians are notified of this dental examination requirement at least 60 days before May 15 of each school year.

-- Health examination or immunization requirements on medical grounds if a physician provides written verification;
+- Health examination or immunization requirements on medical grounds if a physician, advanced registered practice nurse, or physician assistant provides written verification;

 - Eye examination requirement if the student’s parents/guardians show an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist;